 My father said he volunteered to serve in the Army in World War II.
 He said he was drafted at about the same time he volunteered.
 He didn’t remember which was first.
 He said he was drafted just days before he would have volunteered.
 My father put his arm around my shoulder, took off his glasses, then half-whispered into my ear that he was drafted but failed the physical examination due to a problem with his left leg and returned home.

 What sort of problem?
 I asked.
 In eighteen years I’d never heard or seen that he had any problem with his left leg.

 It’s healed since then, he said, shaking his head and gesturing toward a vague point in the past to indicate that I needn’t and wouldn’t know more.

 I imagine showing the new letter from the draft board to my father, who says: What does this stand for—Cowards Only?
 He dances around me, tousling my hair, tugging my ears, pinching my nose and stinging my face with rapid, openhanded blows to back me into a corner.
 He pins my arms, pokes me in the stomach, knees me in the groin.
 I turn toward the wall, with my head in my hands, but when he clutches my throat, I swing around to face him, throwing my arms up and outward.
 I hit him, hard, across the jaw.

 I didn’t mean it, I say.
 I’m sorry.
 I didn’t hurt you, did I?

 He falls to the floor, overacting a bit, I’m certain, but clearly stunned.

-My new dream goes like goes: in the middle of the desert my father offers me water from his canteen, which I accept with outstretched hands and drink until I’m no longer thirsty.
+My new dream goes like this: in the middle of the desert my father offers me water from his canteen, which I accept with outstretched hands and drink until I’m no longer thirsty.
 He takes off his boots and shakes out pebbles, dirt, dead leaves.
 Lizards crawl around, looking for shade under rocks and short shrubs.
 When he untwists the black top of the canteen he finds nothing but the inside of the container.